Engee documentation

 3Миша15.0165

 In this case, the function dropmissing() returns a new table.
-If it is not necessary to save the original table for the task to be solved, you can delete rows with missing data using dropmissing!().
+If you do not need to save the original table for the task being solved, you can delete rows with missing data using dropmissing!().

 Replacing missing data

-If you need to replace missing data in an array, it is convenient to use the function Missings.replace():
+If it is necessary to replace the missing data in the array, it is convenient to use the function Missings.replace():

 In [ ]: